Nala Damayanthi (2003 film): Production

 Kamal Haasan had written the script with himself in mind to play the lead role in the late 1990s, but never got down to making it because he felt it would not have been cost-effective.
 Through the project, he had aimed to reprise his character of the Palakkad Brahmin cook Kameshwaran from Michael Madana Kama Rajan (1990) and place him in funny situations occurring in a foreign country.
 He had briefly considered making the film in early 1999 with the title of Londonil Kameshwaran after Marudhanayagam had run into production troubles, but instead chose to prioritise his commitments for Hey Ram (2000).
 After the profitable Pammal K. Sambandam (2002), Mouli asked Kamal Haasan to re-collaborate with this particular script but Kamal Haasan was uninterested.
 R. Madhavan was selected by Kamal Haasan to replace him, after the pair had shot for Anbe Sivam together in the period.
 Geetu Mohandas was signed in February 2003 after Mouli had seen her picture in a magazine, and thus she made her comeback to the Tamil film industry after having appeared as the child in the 1988 film, En Bommukutty Ammavukku.
 While casting for the role of the lead actress, the makers had made several broadcasts over Radio Australia without success.
 Mouli had been insistent on casting a new actress in Tamil and subsequently considered Malayalam actresses Kavya Madhavan and Navya Nair before finalising Mohandas.
 The actress was also recommended to the team by actor Jayaram.
 Bruno Xavier, an Australia-based Sri Lankan Tamil actor, was selected to play the antagonist's role after a successful audition.

 The film was shot predominantly in Sydney & Melbourne, Australia in February and March 2003 to make most of the daylight hours.
 Anu Hasan, daughter of producer Chandra Haasan, helped with production duties and cut costs of the team's shoot in Australia, as well leading post-production works while also provided voice for the film's lead actress Geethu.

 Soundtrack

 The film's music was composed by Ramesh Vinayakam, which is his third Tamil project he signed.
-Actor Kamal Haasan sang an English folk song, titled "Stranded On The Streets", which was written by Pradeep Govind, and also contained the Tamil version of the song "Sudupattadha".
-The remaining songs were written by Vaali and Na.
-Muthukumar.
+Actor Kamal Haasan sang an English folk song, titled "Stranded On The Streets", which was written by Pradeep Govind.
+The remaining songs were written by Vaali.

 The soundtrack for the film was released on 10 May 2003.
 The album got positive reviews with the songs "Stranded On The Streets" and "Enna Ithu".